samechikson/chorus-engineering-interview/README.md

 Welcome to Chorus Engineering's Interview project!

-We're looking for engineers who are experienced, passionate, and are obsessed over strong systems and high productivity.
+We're looking for engineers who are experienced, passionate, and obsessed with strong systems and high productivity.

-In order to facilitate this, we use this interview project as a pretend project that mirrors the exact technical stack that we use here at Chorus.
+In order to facilitate this, we are providing an interview project that mirrors the technical stack that used here at Chorus.

 **You, the interviewee, have the power to decide if this is the technology that you want to work on!**

-The goal of this interview is to identify as much about you as we can through a simple take home project, and then a 1 hour pairing session on the take home project where we create features together.
+The goal of this interview is to identify strengths through a take home project, followed by a 1 hour pairing session that will extend your work by creating features together.

 ## Tech Stack
 React UI